CrePsooG/web-authoring-portofolio-Eduard-Duica/planning.md

     - A **paragraph** with text
     - below the paragraph 2 short (about page 2 and 3) descriptions next to each other:
         - each description has a title
-        - describle what the topic is about
+        - describe what the topic is about
         - button below each of them -> link to correct page

 - the box on the right (form):